 Angina is chest pain or discomfort that most often occurs when you do certain activities or feel stressed.
 It is caused by poor blood flow through the blood vessels of the heart muscle.

-If you have high blood pressure, diabetes, or high cholesterol, your doctor may advise you to keep your:
+If you have high blood pressure, diabetes, or high cholesterol, your health care provider may advise you to:

 Living a Healthy Lifestyle

-Some of the risk factors for heart disease that you CAN control are:
+Some controllable risk factors for heart disease are: